For General Consumers

 - Premarket tobacco products—This pathway requires the applicant to demonstrate that FDA permitting the marketing of the new tobacco product would be appropriate for the protection of the public health.

-- Substantial equivalence—This pathway may be appropriate for a new tobacco product that demonstrates it has the same characteristics as a predict tobacco product, or has different characteristics, but does not raise different questions of public health from a predicate product.
+- Substantial equivalence—This pathway may be appropriate for a new tobacco product that demonstrates it has the same characteristics as a predicate tobacco product, or has different characteristics, but does not raise different questions of public health from a predicate product.

 - Exemption from substantial equivalence—This pathway may be appropriate for new tobacco products with certain minor modifications to additives of a legally marketed tobacco product.